Micrified/MiniPascal/README.md

 MiniPascal is a compiler for a largely simplified version of Pascal.
 It is fundamentally a toy for learning the workings of compilers, and shouldn't be taken seriously.

+### Compiling

+Compiling takes only a couple of steps.

+1. Build frontend and backend executables in top-level directory: `make subsystem`
+2. Build the top level program (mpc) with: `make`

+That's it, the program should be ready to go.
+Simply invoke with `./mpc <inputfile> <outputfile>`

 ## Design

 Variables may share identifiers so long as they are of a unique token-class.
 The possible token-classes are as follows: